weppo-team/weppo-project/README.md

 ## Domain

 Web app should be served here: [https://weppoproject.herokuapp.com/](https://weppoproject.herokuapp.com/).
-If it is not available at this domain, we probably deleted it, because of heroku free plan that we are using :smile:
+If it is not available at this domain, we probably deleted it, because heroku plan we are using no longer permit us to host it :smile:

 ## Authors